tj/n/.github/CONTRIBUTING.md

 Before opening up an issue, please search for previous reports.

+New issues are welcome, whether questions or suggestions or reporting bugs.
+You are also welcome to contribute by adding helpful comments on an existing issue.

 ## Pull Requests

-If you want to contribute to code and/or docs, please fork this repo.

-If your PR solves an issue, please provide issue number in your commit or in your PR notes.

-_e.g.
-Avoid exception when version missing.
-Solves issue #435_
+Pull Requests will be considered.
+Please open an issue to discuss your idea before requesting big changes.

+Please submit pull requests against the `develop` branch.
+The template will prompt you for the details, such as what problem you are solving, and relevant issue numbers.

-Leave version number unchanged, that is decided when the release is being prepared.
+Don't change the version number or CHANGELOG, as they are updated by maintainers as the release is being prepared.

 ## Code of Conduct